LukasGutenberg/katacoda-scenarios/basic-cue-tutorial/intro.md

 Welcome to this tutorial for CUE, the configuration language from Google that aims to make data formats such as JSON and YAML easier to work with.
 JSON is easy for machines to process, but it is a hassle for humans to deal with.
 YAML has the opposite problem as it is made to be human-friendly which compromises machine readability and makes it prone to errors.
 CUE is a solution that aims to combine the strengths of both and mitigate their weaknesses.
 CUE is considered a superset of JSON as the former can read and represent all of the latter, while the other way around is not true.
 Although CUE is not a superset of YAML, it can validate and import YAML files.

 CUE is able to export both JSON and YAML files.
-Using CUE is helpful for managing configuration files because it is designed to be cleaner and more readable than JSON and YAML while having compatibility with both, and both of those formats are often used in Infrastructure as Code (IaC) contexts, which is a best practice in DevOps.
-Kubernetes, for example, uses JSON or YAML to represent objects, and using CUE would facilitiate management of those configuration files.
+Using CUE is helpful for managing configuration files because it is designed to be cleaner and more readable than JSON and YAML while having compatibility with both.
+Both of those formats are often used in Infrastructure as Code (IaC) contexts, which is a best practice in DevOps.
+Kubernetes, for example, uses JSON or YAML to represent objects and using CUE could simplify the management of those configuration files.

 ## Intended Learning Outcomes